 • Click on "Restore" and then on "Update".

-• After that, following the given instructions on screen will help you set up your iPhone or iPad.
+• After that, following the given instructions on screen will help you fix factory reset still asking for passcode.

 Way 2: Recover with iCloud